Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 # Lab  07 - Implementing Microsoft Purview extension for Chrome

+## Lab Overview

+Microsoft Endpoint DLP allows you to monitor onboarded Windows 10, and Windows 11 and onboarded macOS devices running any of the three latest released versions.
+Once a device is onboarded, DLP detects when sensitive items are used and shared.
+This gives you the visibility and control you need to ensure that they're used and protected properly, and to help prevent risky behavior that might compromise them.

 ## Lab scenario

 In this lab you'll be implementing the the Microsoft Purview extension for Google Chrome in a controlled lab environment.